dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR02.md

 Because the Layer property is not Read-Only that means it can be set with a value indicating the new layer.
 But according to the format of how these functions are called, we need to specify the Line object first so that will be our first argument to the function.
 The next thing is the value for the Layer name.
 This would then be the second argument to the function.
 Calling that function would look something like this… (vla-put-layer lineobject layername).

 I know you're catching on to all this so this example includes error checking.
 It also includes an additional error checking function (vlax-write-enabled-p) that will tell you if the specified object is allowed to be modified or not.
-This would prevent an error if for some reason a particular object couldn‟t be modified.
+This would prevent an error if for some reason a particular object couldn't be modified.
 The only thing to watch here is that the Layer you are going to change to already exists in the drawing.

 This covers extracting and setting properties quite well.
 The next thing we need to cover is Methods.
 For this example, we'll create a line using ActiveX in Visual LISP.